 This is especially important if you take medication for blood pressure, blood thinning, diabetes, mood, sleep, hormones, or chronic disease.

-The answer depends on your reason for visiting, your health history, and whether the clinic explains the recommendation clearly.
 A short trip may not be the best time to start a long herbal medicine course unless the doctor has reviewed your medications, allergies, and travel plans carefully.

-Before accepting herbal medicine, ask for clear pricing and clear instructions.
+Before accepting herbal medicine, ask:

 Is herbal medicine necessary for my concern?